-For each platform except for Cortex-M4, we compiled each instance with and the additional flags shown in Table 8.4 We used 2-level Karatsuba multiplication, and linked the optimized libraries from the Keccak Code Package [BDP+17].
-We included the implicit rejection code that randomizes the buffer on decryption failure, but the benchmark only includes test cases that decrypt correctly.
+For each platform except for Cortex-M4, we compiled each instance with and the additional flags shown in Table $8.^4$ We used 2-level Karatsuba multiplication, and linked the optimized libraries from the Keccak Code Package [BDP+17].
 The Skylake implementation uses a small amount of assembly in the multiplication routine.
 For the other platforms, we used C code only.

-4-0s means to optimize for size.
-But whereas gcc -0s actually optimizes for size, clang -0s effectively optimizes for speed while keeping the size reasonable.
+4-Os means to optimize for size.
+But whereas gcc -Os actually optimizes for size, clang -Os effectively optimizes for speed while keeping the size reasonable.

-For Cortex-M4, we integrated ThreeBears into the PQM4 project [KRSS].
-Its benchmarking scripts compiled each instance with
+For Cortex-M4, we integrated THREEBEARS into the PQM4 project [KRSS].
+Its benchmarking scripts compiled each instance with gcc-8 -02 -fomit-frame-pointer -DNDEBUG